tguyenn/Journey-of-the-Prairie-King/README.md

 # ECE319K Final Project

-A custom top down shooter game inspired by Stardew Valley and written for Texas Instrumnt's MSPM0G35077 microcontroller using Code Composer Studio.
+A custom top down shooter game inspired by Stardew Valley and written for Texas Instrument's MSPM0G35077 microcontroller using Code Composer Studio.
 Made in collaboration with @terrytan23.

-Please note that (most) visual assets are property of ConcernedApe
+Please note that (most) visual assets are property of ConcernedApe.

 Features:
 - Custom drivers for graphics, audio, controls, and distributed UART system